Sakni-Tasnim/sql-compiler/README.md

-# 🗄️ SQL Compiler — Flex / Bison + Tkinter GUI
+# 🗄️ SQL Compiler: Flex / Bison + Tkinter GUI

 > Write SQL.
 Compile it.
 See errors in real time.